 over management of the land to a qualified non-profit in Kaʻū.

-The Tribune Herald reported on the BLNR's rejection of the contested hearing, quoting David Smith, administrator for the state Division of Forestry & Wildlife.
+reported on the BLNR's rejection of the contested hearing, quoting David Smith, administrator for the state Division of Forestry & Wildlife.
 He said, “Essentially, we feel that the Kaʻū Advisory Council does not appear to identify a department rule or statute that requires the board to hold a contested case hearing.
 It boils down to constitutional due process."
 Smith said that Department of

 Forestry & Wildlife questions whether the board’s approval of the grant in any way affects Native

 BLNR member Chris Yuen said, "We are concerned about Native Hawaiian gathering rights in general.
 To say whether we’re allowing a contested case hearing is really a legal or technical issue," according to the Tribune Herald

 To read comments, add your own, and like this story, see www.facebook.com/kaucalendar/.
 See latest print edition at kaucalendar.com.

 STEVEN COMBS OF NAʻALEHU IS SOUGHT BY POLICE for questioning regarding a theft in Kona.
 The county's Hawaiʻi Police Department sent out the request for the public’s assistance in locating the 28-

 year man, describing Combs as a local male, approximately 5 feet 9 inches tall, 155 pounds, with black hair and brown eyes.

 Anyone who may have information about Combes whereabouts is asked to call Detective Donovan Kohara or Officer Kaneala Abaya at (808) 326-4646, ext.
 238 or via email at Donovan.firstname.lastname@example.org